 - a minimum grade C in three A levels or minimum grades BBC in at least two A levels in academic subjects (or a minimum of 112 UCAS points from an equivalent Level 3 qualification, eg BTEC National, OCR Diploma or Advanced Diploma)

 - GCSE English Language at grade C/grade 4 or above (or equivalent) or

 - an appropriate Access certificate

-The BA Translation is available in 8 language pathways.
+The BA Translation is available in eight language pathways paired with English.
 We may need to test your language proficiency in your chosen pathway.
 If this is the case, we will ask you to contact the course leader to arrange to take a test.
 We may be able to offer you the test via skype.